bohdanpotuzhnyi/talerbarr/README.md

 Consult the Dolibarr tutorials for info how to use Dolibarr, as well as Taler Tutorials for info how to use the Taler Merchant

+### Recommended Dolibarr modules activated
+Enable the following core modules  so TalerBarr can cover the complete order → payout lifecycle:

+1. **Products** – enables sync between Dolibarr and Taler for all your products and services.
+2. **Stocks** – keeps stock levels in sync between the two systems (stock in, stock out).
+3. **Tags / Categories** – maps categories across systems.
+(Note: Taler doesn’t allow categories on orders — yet.)
+4. **Tax** – syncs product-level tax info.
+Taler only supports taxes through the product, not as standalone per-order rules.
+5. **Scheduled jobs** – lets the daily sync and background retries do their thing automatically.
+6. **Banks & Cash** – handles the temporary clearing account and final payment reconciliation account.
+7. **Invoices** – needed to keep the full Dolibarr flow (order → invoice → clearing → bank) functional and traceable.

 ---